Marc Liegghio: Winnipeg Blue Bombers

-Liegghio was drafted in the fifth round, 39th overall, in the 2020 CFL Draft, by the Winnipeg Blue Bombers.
+Liegghio was drafted in the fifth round, 39th overall, in the 2020 CFL draft, by the Winnipeg Blue Bombers.
 However, he did not play in 2020 due to the cancellation of both the 2020 CFL season and the 2020 U Sports football season.
 Instead, he signed with the Blue Bombers on January 7, 2021 to a rookie contract.
 He was named the team's punter following training camp with Tyler Crapigna handling the placekicking duties.
 Liegghio played in his first professional game on August 5, 2021 against the Hamilton Tiger-Cats where he had 10 punts for a 41.4-yard average (36.2-yards net average).
 With Crapigna out with injury in the week 4 game against the Calgary Stampeders, Liegghio was also named the team's placekicker for the August 29, 2021 game.
+When Sergio Castillo joined the team in October 2021, Liegghio relinquished placekicker duties.
+He played in all 14 regular season games in 2021, where he had 92 punts for a 43.7-yard average and four singles along with connecting on five of eight field goal attempts and five of eight point-after conversions.
+Liegghio played in both of the team's post-season games, including the team's 33–25 overtime victory over the Hamilton Tiger-Cats in the 108th Grey Cup game where he had five punts with a 38.7-yard average and one single.